 At this time a pair of practical helping hands can make a big difference by allowing a mother time to recover from the birth and establish breastfeeding.
 In the early days, a baby will probably want to breastfeed a lot of the time they are awake.
 At this stage, a mother may only be managing to eat, sleep and nurse the baby.

 This is normal.
-At ﬁrst his mum and nursing will be at the centre of a baby’s world.
-The security of a baby’s bond with his mother is the basis for all other relationships.
-A breastfeeding mum generally feels an intense connection with her baby, both emotionally and physically, due to breastfeeding hormones and the practical need to stay close to nurse her baby.
+At ﬁrst their mother and nursing will be at the centre of a baby’s world.
+The security of a baby’s bond with their mother is the basis for all other relationships.
+A breastfeeding mother generally feels an intense connection with her baby, both emotionally and physically, due to breastfeeding hormones and the practical need to stay close to nurse her baby.

 This way, babies get what they need to thrive.
-A baby’s wants are his needs—he can’t wait like an adult can.
-By meeting his needs a mother gives him a secure attachment so he can develop into a conﬁdent child.
+A baby’s wants are a baby’s needs—they can’t wait like an adult can.
+By meeting your baby’s needs a mother gives them a secure attachment so they can develop into a conﬁdent child.

 When can a baby start eating solid food?

 When will a baby sleep through the night?

 When does breastfeeding stop?

 What breastfeeding mothers say when asked what would help

 What about dads?

 What about other family members?